John Garvan Murtha: Decisions

-Judge Murtha, sitting by designation on the United States Court of Appeals for the Second Circuit, penned a dissent in John Wiley & Sons, Inc. v.
+Murtha, sitting by designation on the United States Court of Appeals for the Second Circuit, penned a dissent in John Wiley & Sons, Inc. v.
 Kirtsaeng, 654 F.3d 210 (2d Cir.
 2011), an important case involving application of the first sale doctrine of copyright law to works manufactured outside the United States.
 Kirtsaeng, who moved to the United States from Thailand in 1997, sold foreign-edition textbooks to subsidize the cost of his education at Cornell University.
 The United States Supreme Court reversed, agreeing with Judge Murtha that the first sale doctrine does apply.
 Kirtsaeng v.
 John Wiley & Sons, Inc., 568 U.S. 519, 133 S. Ct.
 1351 (2013).

-Judge Murtha’s decision in Entergy Nuclear Vermont Yankee, LLC v.
+Murtha's decision in Entergy Nuclear Vermont Yankee, LLC v.
 Shumlin, 838 F. Supp.
 2d 183 (D. Vt.
 2012), an important case involving preemption of state law by the Atomic Energy Act, permanently enjoined Vermont from enforcing Act 160 or 74 to shut down Vermont Yankee, and was substantially affirmed by the United States Court of Appeals for the Second Circuit.
 Entergy Nuclear Vermont Yankee, LLC v.
 Shumlin, 733 F3d 393 (2d Cir.
 2013) (affirming permanent injunction but finding dormant commerce clause challenge not ripe for judicial review).

-Judge Murtha’s decision in National Wildlife Federation v.
+Murtha's decision in National Wildlife Federation v.
 Norton vacated and remanded the United States Fish & Wildlife Service’s final rule to reclassify and remove the gray wolf from the list of endangered and threatened wildlife in portions of the northeast.
 386 F. Supp.
 2d 553 (D. Vt.
 2005).
 Judge Murtha held the final rule that combined the Northeastern and Western Great Lakes Distinct Population Segments and eliminating protection and recovery efforts in the former Northeastern Distinct Population Segment deviated substantially from the proposed rule and therefore failed to provide the public with adequate notice and opportunity to comment.
 He also held the final rule was an arbitrary and capricious application of the Endangered Species Act because it downgraded the gray wolf from endangered to threatened status in two Distinct Population Segments.
 Id.